Sunday, December 7, 2014

 When projects are presented publicly, the students care more about the quality.
 If they know a large audience will be viewing their work, they tend to put more time and effort into the assignment.
 By presenting the work to a public audience, our students will have a sense of purpose.

-This short video by Tony Vincent shares a great overview of the standards for Project Based Learning.
+Project Based Learning for Teachers This short video by Tony Vincent shares a great overview of the standards for Project Based Learning.
 In the video, he includes the qualities of Common Core Standards and Project Based Learning along with different skills students will learn, which I have listed below.

 Common Core Standards- The "What"